HEARD Project – Thesis Presentation

 Communication Layer

 The devices communicate via LoRa, enabling effective long-distance messaging (up to several kilometers).
-A hybrid communication model allows both direct broadcasting and multi-hop message propagation when nodes are spread along the trail.
+A hybrid communication model allows both direct broadcasting and multi-hop message propagation.

 Mobile Application